matsest/az-oidc-managed-identity-demo/README.md

 $ghUserName = '<your github user name>'

+# Alternative 1: Deploy with Bicep template
 New-AzSubscriptionDeployment -Name "demo-mi-gh" -Location norwayeast `
     -TemplateFile ./bicep/main.bicep -ghUserName $ghUserName

+# Alternative 2: Deploy with PowerShell script
+./powershell/Create-AzManagedIdentityForGitHub.ps1 -GhUserName $ghUserName
 ```

-This will deploy the [main.bicep](./bicep/main.bicep) that contains a resource group with a managed identity with a federated credential and a role assignment.
+This will deploy the [main.bicep](./bicep/main.bicep) or [PowerShell script](./powershell/Create-AzManagedIdentityForGitHub.ps1) that contains a resource group with a managed identity with a federated credential and a role assignment.
 Make note of the output values for subscription id, client id and tenant id.

 4. Add these values as secrets to your GitHub repository with the secret names `SUBSCRIPTION_ID`, `CLIENT_ID`, `TENANT_ID`.